NahinShahriar/NahinShahriar/README.md

 I’m a Software Developer passionate about both frontend and backend development.
 I enjoy building scalable applications and continuously improving my skills.

 🎓 Education:
-I have completed my graduation from American International University-Bangladesh (AIUB), Department of Computer Science & Engineering (CSE).
+I have completed my graduation from American International University-Bangladesh (AIUB), Department of Computer Science & Engineering (CSE) and Postgraduation from Jahangirnagar University.

 💡 What I'm Working On